Tis the season for a little song about the gift of brand guidelines:

 • Editorial Guidelines

-• Design layouts and grids for ads, brochures, stationery, etc.
+• Design layouts and grids for ads, brochures, and custom neon signs

 • Social media profile page applications